michael-zucchetta/bauta/Readme.md

 There is a compulsory class called `background` representing the background.
 All the other classes are expected to be `png`s with an alpha channel or a `jpg` with flat background color.

-# Foundations
+## Foundations

-Bauta is based on a Deep Neural network that implements a mixture of state-of-the-art research for image segmentation:
+`Bauta` is based on a Deep Neural network that implements a mixture of state-of-the-art research for image segmentation together with custom modifications:
 * Fisher Yu, Vladlen Koltun (2016).
 [Multi-Scale Context aggregation by dilated convolutions](https://arxiv.org/pdf/1511.07122.pdf).

 * Lin, Tsung-Yi & Goyal, Priya & Girshick, Ross & He, Kaiming & Dollár, Piotr.
 (2017).
 [Focal Loss for Dense Object Detection](https://arxiv.org/abs/1708.02002)

 * He, Kaiming & Zhang, Xiangyu & Ren, Shaoqing & Sun, Jian.
 (2015).
 [Deep Residual Learning for Image Recognition](https://arxiv.org/abs/1512.03385) and the Facebook implementation [ResNet training in Torch](https://github.com/facebook/fb.resnet.torch)

-These papers have served as a base for Bauta but with the following important differences:
+These papers have served as a base for `bauta` but with the following important differences:
  - Instead of upsampling embeddings in the backbone, the embeddings are downsampled to the smallest spatial dimensions of the embeddings.
  - The bounding box regression is substituted by a down-scaled mask.